Isometry types of frame bundles: Geometric characterization of the fibers of

-So $\widetilde{M}$ has trivial holonomy.
-Since the holonomy algebra contains the algebra generated by curvature operators $R(v,w)$, it follows that $R(v,w)=0$ for all $v,w\in T_x M$, i.e. $\widetilde{M}$ is flat.
-We conclude that $M$ is a closed flat manifold.
-Therefore $i(M)$ is abelian, and recall that we have
+So $M$ has trivial holonomy.
+Since the holonomy algebra (i.e. the Lie algebra of the holonomy group) contains the Lie algebra generated by curvature operators $R(v,w)$ where $v,w\in T_x M$ (see e.g. \cite[Section 8.4]{petersen}), it follows that $R(v,w)=0$ for all $v,w\in T_x M$, so $M$ is flat.